 When your kids get tired of those, breaking out and dusting off all of your board games will make for a good time.
 With little ones, illuminating the room with flashlight and LED torches is a better idea than using candles, especially with flammable material around.

 With so many distractions available for them, children do not read much.
+Books can be a great way to keep your kids entertained.
 A storm is a good opportunity to have some quiet time to read their favorite books, or try some new ones.
 If you have more than one child, they could read aloud to each other.
 Their reading and thinking skills can be honed during a storm.

 If you have any questions about what to do during a storm, call us today.
 The experts at ASP Windows want to make sure you are taken care of during hard times.
 Contact us at 1-888-782-8342.